Anderson Lopes: Lion City Sailors

-On 17 July 2025, Singapore Premier League club Lion City Sailors confirmed the signing of Lopes for an undisclosed fee, with the forward signing a three-year contract.
+On 17 July 2025, Singapore Premier League club Lion City Sailors confirmed the signing of Lopes for an undisclosed fee, with the forward signing a three-year contract receiving an annual salary of approximately $3 million which is double what he earns in Japan, even though he is the highest-paid player in the J1 League.
 On 22 September, he scored a brace in a 7–0 thrashing win over Tanjong Pagar United.
-During the AFC Champions League Two group stage fixtures against Malaysian club Selangor on 1 October, Anderson scored four goals helping LCS overcome to a 4–2 win.
+During the AFC Champions League Two group stage fixtures against Malaysian club Selangor on 1 October, Anderson scored four goals helping LCS to a 4–2 win.
+During the 2025–26 Singapore Cup final on 10 January 2026, Anderson scored a goal in extra time which secured a 2–0 win against Tampines Rovers which sees Lion City Sailors retaining their cup three in a row.
+He made 34 appearances for the Sailors in total, scoring 19 goals and providing three assists across all competitions.

+Vissel Kobe

+On 26 June 2026, Anderson was announced to have completed a move to J1 League side Vissel Kobe for an undisclosed fee.